FranzStephan/eportfolio-essex/README.md

 # eportfolio-essex
-University of Essex coursework and artefacts – MSc Cybersecurity
+University of Essex coursework / Security and Risk Assessment Module